matichewer/eati2023-my-action/README.md

 [🇪🇸 Leer en español](README_ES.md)

-### EATI 2023 My Action
+### EATI 2023: My Action

-In this repository we create our own action to later be used from this other [repository](https://github.com/matichewer/eati2023-test-my-action).
+In this repository we have created our own action to be used from this other [repository](https://github.com/matichewer/eati2023-test-my-action).

 ___

-This repository was created for the course"**DevOps: tu pipeline de CI/CD con Github Actions**" of the "Escuela de Actualización en Tecnologías de la Información" (EATI 2023) in charge of the [Departamento de Ciencias e Ingeniería Informática (DCIC)](https://cs.uns.edu.ar/) of the [Universidad Nacional del Sur (UNS)](https://uns.edu.ar/).
+This repository was created for the course"**DevOps: tu pipeline de CI/CD con Github Actions**" of "Escuela de Actualización en Tecnologías de la Información" (EATI 2023) in charge of the [Departamento de Ciencias e Ingeniería Informática (DCIC)](https://cs.uns.edu.ar/) of the [Universidad Nacional del Sur (UNS)](https://uns.edu.ar/).

 ___

-The repositories that we created during the course were the following:
+The repositories that we have created during the course are the following:
 - https://github.com/matichewer/eati2023-ci-cd-first-steps
 - https://github.com/matichewer/eati2023-pipeline
 - https://github.com/matichewer/eati2023-my-action/